ParisNeo/lollms-webui/docs/youtube/script_lollms.md

 Let's talk to empror Napoleon Bonaparte and ask it about his plans after conquering Egypt.Now, as you can see, you have a new module in the ui that shows the current personality icon.
 When we press the + button, we can select the personality to talk to.

+With this, we can make personalities talk to each other by selecting next personality and pressing the regenerate answer button.
+This will be refined in the future.
+It is still a work in progress but the feature is pretty much usable right now.
+You can explore impossible discussions between personalities that never lived in the same era, never spoken the same language and sometimes the discussions get really interesting.
+Be aware that the quality of the discussions depend heavily on the model you use.
+You can view which model was used to generate each message as well as time needed to generate the answer.
+Feel free to explore these things and share your findings on internet.